 3) Adjust the signal generators to obtain the specified level of interfering signal at the BS input.

-4) Measure the throughput according to Annex E, for multi-carrier operation the throughput shall be measured for relevant carriers specified by the test configuration in subclause 4.10.
+4) Measure the throughput according to Annex A, for multi-carrier operation the throughput shall be measured for relevant carriers specified by the test configuration in subclause 4.10.